pulearn/pulearn/pulearn/documentation.md

 ## Bagging-based PU-learning

 Based on the paper <a href="http://members.cbio.mines-paristech.fr/~jvert/svn/bibli/local/Mordelet2013bagging.pdf" target="_blank"> A bagging SVM to learn from positive and unlabeled examples (2013) </a> by Mordelet and Vert.
 The implementation is by <a href="https://roywrightme.wordpress.com/" target="_blank"> Roy Wright </a> (<a href="https://github.com/roywright/" target="blank">roywright </a> on GitHub), and can be found in <a href="https://github.com/roywright/pu_learning" target="_blank"> his repository</a>.

+Unlabeled examples are expected to be indicated by a number smaller than `1`, positives by `1`.

 ```python
     from pulearn import BaggingPuClassifier